Why We Take X-Rays

 Simply put, the reason we take dental X-rays is because they are critical for detecting, diagnosing, and treating dental problems unseen by the human eye.

 X-rays enable us to:

-We use only Digital X-rays, which allow us to see everything instantly and in much greater detail than with X-rays of the past that required developing time, chemicals, and film.
+We use only high-quality digital X-rays, which allows us to see everything instantly and in much greater detail than with X-rays of the past that required developing time, chemicals, and film.
 Exposure time for digital imaging uses a fraction of the radiation of traditional film.

 For most patients, we recommend taking X-rays annually at one of your cleaning appointments.
 Underlying dental problems that have no symptoms can develop over the course of months.

 Particularly for patients who have implants, crowns, bridges, or a history of periodontal disease, we need to be able to see and evaluate the health of your teeth below the gum line.

 For new patients, we recommend a full series of X-rays (or bitewings and a panoral) in order to establish a baseline and evaluate your overall dental health.

 If you’ve had a recent full-mouth series or panoral taken at a previous dental office, we can typically have those emailed to us and not have to repeat the X-rays at your first visit.

 Your oral health is our goal.
 X-rays are an essential tool for helping us achieve that goal!